zhaoyan1117/yanzhao.me/about/index.md

 In my spare time (though very little), I would like to explore in the [culinary](/culinary) world, especially traditional Chinese food.

-If you are interested in my work and want to learn more, feel free to [shoot me an email](mailto:zhaoyan1117@gmail.com).
+If you are interested in my work and want to learn more, feel free to [drop me a line](mailto:zhaoyan1117@gmail.com).
 Or if you want to take a look at my reume, please [contact][resume_request] me and I will get back to you.

 <!-- TODO: Update link to projects.-->